-In addition, HCF was certified this year by Parents at Work as being a Family Friendly Workplace.
-We extend the focus to other caring responsibilities as those caring for children or adults with a disability.
+HCF was re-certified this year by Parents at Work as being a Family Friendly Workplace.

-We are also proud to partner with Career Seekers Australia, a not-for-profit organisation that provides paid internships to university graduates and post-graduates who have sought asylum within Australia.
+We're also proud to partner with Career Seekers Australia, a not-for-profit organisation that provides paid internships to university graduates and post-graduates who have sought asylum within Australia.